pymupdf/PyMuPDF/docs/annot.rst

       :arg int start: The symbol number for the first point.
       :arg int end: The symbol number for the last point.

+   .. method:: setOC(xref)

+      Set the annotation's visibility using optional content groups.
+This visibility can be controlled by user interfaces provided by supporting PDF viewers and is independent from other parameters like ::attr:`Annot.flags`.

+      :arg int xref: :data:`xref` of an optional contents group (OCG).
+If zero, any previous enty will be removed.
+An exception occurs if the xref does not point to a valid PDF object.

+   .. method:: getOC()

+      Return the :data:`xref` of an optional content group, or zero if there is none.

+      :returns: zero or the xref of an OCG (or OCMD).

    .. method:: setOpacity(value)